Islamists set to dominate in Egypt vote

 The draft also allows any party with at least one elected seat in parliament to field a candidate, MENA said.

-The new regulations, referred to the army's newly appointed consultative council, will replace Mubarak-era regulations that effectively ruled out any realistic challenge to his rule.
+The new rules, referred to the army's newly appointed consultative council, will replace Mubarak-era regulations that effectively ruled out any realistic challenge to his rule.

 ON GUARD FOR ABUSES